jfecher/ante-website/content/docs/language.md

 This is essentially how many higher level languages make shared mutability work: by boxing each value.
 When we employ this strategy in Ante however, we don't even need to box every value.
 Just boxing container elements and union data is often sufficient.

-If an owned reference `&own t` or `!own t` is ever required however, a different type such as `RefCell t` would still need to be used to provide the runtime tracking required to enforce this constraint.

 ## Thread Safety